concordion/concordion-logback-extension/src/test/resources/specification/HtmlLog.md

         }
     }

 The report logger provides a fluent api for advanced logging features.

 ### HTML Messages
-This will add a log entry in the HTML log with a bold font.
+This will add a log entry in the HTML log with a [bold font](- "c:assertTrue=addHtmlMessage()").

     LOGGER.with()
     	.htmlMessage("<b>This is bold</b>")